None Too Fragile Theatre

+On July 5, 2019, the theatre announced that it was moving to the former Coach House Theatre at the Akron Woman's City Club.

+Announcement of the 2024 season has been delayed due to negotiations with the Akron Woman's City Club regarding extension of their 4½ year lease.

 The Co-Founders and Co-Artistic Directors are Sean Derry and Alanna Romansky.
 Jaysen Mercer is Co-Founder and Managing Director.

 The black box theater specializes in "cutting-edge fare that challenges conventional thinking."